"THE PERFECT GIFT"

 The title of the attached document should be the title of your shtory.

 Include the shtory title and author's name in the body of the email; however, the author's name must not appear anywhere in the attached shtory!
 (It is crucial to the anonymous judging process that the author's name only appear in the body of the email.)

-ShtoryTime! was launched in October of 2020 by Georgia Warner, a multi-hyphenate in the entertainment industry, and the former lead judge and editor of the "Boo!
+ShtoryTime! was launched in October of 2020 by Georgia Warner, a multi-hyphenate in the entertainment industry, and the former lead judge and editor of the "BOO!
 Short & Scary Story Contest" (an annual Hamptons-wide writing contest hosted by The Independent Newspaper, a multi-award winning publication for which Ms. Warner also worked as resident arts & culture journalist).
-When The Independent unexpectedly dissipated in March of 2020, so too did the beloved Boo! contest; and thus, the cherished opportunity to inspire and publish the creative writings of so many hundreds of children and young adults was brought to a sad and sudden halt.
+When The Independent unexpectedly dissipated in March of 2020, so too did the beloved BOO! contest; and thus, the cherished opportunity to inspire and publish the creative writings of many hundreds of children and young adults was brought to a sad and sudden halt.

 Still, the Boo! competition had always held a special place in Ms. Warner's heart (due to her having won the grand prize as a local twelve-year-old, and arriving full-circle as the official judge of the contest so many years later), and she was not about to let her short-story-judging days go without a fight!
 So, independently of The Independent, Ms. Warner created ShtoryTime!

-Though largely inspired by contest she formerly oversaw, ShtoryTime! was built with a different set of goals guidelines.
+Though largely inspired by contest she formerly oversaw, ShtoryTime! was built with a different set of guidelines.
 Unique to ShtoryTime! is the chance for all writers, from novices to award-winning authors, to join the creative challenges, which have expanded

 beyond simply a Halloween Contest.
 In fact, ShtoryTime! was created as a Holiday Contest, providing writers a chance to celebrate their creativity multiple times throughout the year!